dsfields/spleen-n1ql-node/README.md

 Additionally, as `spleen-n1ql` converts `Target` field references into dot-notation field references, it will throw an `InvalidTargetError` if any part of the path contains a single quote or backtick character as counter measure to SQL-injection attacks.

 To provide an additional layer of security it is recommended that you utilize the `allow` option to white-list possible fields passed in from user input.

+It is also highly recommend that you give leverge `spleen`'s `Filter.prototype.prioritize()` method before converting to a N1QL expression.
+This allows you to reorder a `Filter`, and optimally utilize known indexes.

+## Stringify Behavior

+There are situations where a `spleen` filter does not neatly translate into a N1QL expression.
+This is particularly true in the case of `spleen`'s `nil` operator.
+For example, performing a greater-than on `nil` is technically valid with a `spleen` filter, but does not make much sense when translated to N1QL.
+The `N1ql.stringify()` method will make attempts to reconcile this:

+* The operators `eq`, `lt`, `lte` when used with `nil` will result in an `IS NULL` N1QL expression.

+* The operators `neq`, `gt`, `gte` when used with `nil` will result in an `IS NOT NULL` N1QL expression.